rderooy/dosbox-x-wiki/Guide:MS-DOS.md

-independently# PC-DOS and MS-DOS Installation Guide
+# PC-DOS and MS-DOS Installation Guide

 This guide explains how to boot regular IBM PC-DOS or Microsoft MS-DOS in DOSBox-X, including creating hard disk images.